 You can support our annual Lobster Release by making a tax-deductible donation through the Supporting Gampo Abbey page (select "Lobster Release Fund" under the Gift Designation menu) or you can call our finance office at 902-224-1358 (Mon-Fri, 1:30-5:00 pm Atlantic Time).
 We can provide you with a receipt upon request.

-On June 30, 2012, after the lobster traps had been removed for the season, Abbey residents and friends from the local sangha in Cape Breton traveled by boat out into the Gulf of St Lawrence to below the cliffs at Gampo Abbey to release the lobsters.
+On July 4, 2013, after the lobster traps had been removed for the season, Abbey residents and friends traveled by boat out into the Gulf of St Lawrence to below the cliffs at Gampo Abbey to release the lobsters.

 As in years past, the Abbey lobster release took place from Captain Mark Timmons whale watching boat.
 We boarded the boat in the Pleasant Bay harbour about 8 km (5 miles) from the Abbey.

-by Jamgon Kongtrul Lodro Thaye prior to releasing the
+Kongtrul Lodro Thaye prior to releasing the lobsters